DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 190 passengers

-Notes: This is a twin-engine airliner made by a Chinese manufacturer.
-The first flight took place in 2017 and it is scheduled to enter service in 2021.
+Notes: This is a twin-engine airliner produced by a Chinese manufacturer.
+It made its maiden flight in 2017 and is scheduled to enter service in 2021.

 Price: 46 million euros